“You can’t go back and change the beginning, but you can start where you are and change the ending.”

 Who I am outside of counseling

-As a Washington native I do my best to enjoy all that this beautiful state has to offer.
-In the winter you’ll often find me snowboarding in the mountains, or curled up at home with some new hyperfixation hobby - currently knitting or crocheting!
-In the warmer months I’ll be out hiking, biking, or walking around the city with my dog Benny!
+As a Washington local, I do my best to enjoy all that this beautiful state has to offer.
+In the winter, you’ll often find me snowboarding in the mountains, or curled up at home with some new hyperfixation hobby - currently knitting or crocheting!
+In the warmer months, I’ll be out hiking, biking, or walking around the city with my dog Benny!